adon-cloudcannon/landing-page-test/src/collections/posts/how-to-become-a-freelance-web-developer-a-comprehensive-guide.md

 ---
 _schema: default
 title: 'How to become a freelance web developer: a comprehensive guide'
-breadcrumb_title: Freelance web development guide
+breadcrumb_title: How to become a freelance web developer
 description: Learn how to set up your freelance web development business for success!
 draft: true
 series: